jadu/pulsar/docs/_form-helpers/content.md

 value       | string | Specifies the value of the input data-*      | string | Data attributes, eg: `'data-foo': 'bar'`

-Any other options not listed here will be applied to the paragraph.
+Any other options not listed here will be applied to the paragraph, unless `raw` is used, then they will not be used anywhere.